JMarcan/JMarcan.github.io/_posts/2020-01-25-Stories-Hidden-In-AirBnB-Data.markdown

 ### Conclusion:
 You can see that the library identified in each city gender for more than 75% of inputs.

-The table does not show significant difference between ratio of males and females writing reviews.
-Maximum deviation of 6% has Munich where 41% of authors were identified as males and 35% as females.
-Taking into consideration unknown gender for authors of 23% reviews for Munich, we will assume that the ratio is close to 50:50 as is case for other cities.
+The table does not show a significant difference between the ratio of males and females writing reviews.
+The maximum deviation of 6% has Munich where 41% of authors were identified as males and 35% as females.
+Taking into consideration unknown gender for authors of 23% reviews for Munich, we will assume that the ratio is close to 50:50 as is the case for other cities.

 Seems the Wisdom "The secret is to make this place nice for women." is not applicable here.
-If host wants to have good reviews, he needs to take care about both genders equally.
+If host wants to have good reviews, he needs to take care of both genders equally.
 Which he should do anyway.

-## 2. Is AirBnB used primary as home sharing?
+## 2. Is AirBnB used primarily as home-sharing?
 Or as business disturbing local housing?

 ### Solution steps:
 To find it out, I've analyzed dataset 'listings.csv'.

-To analyze impact on local housing market, I've excluded houses that could be potentially only vacation houses.
+To analyze the impact on the local housing market, I've excluded houses that could be potentially only vacation houses.
 Only records with property_type 'Apartment' were taken into consideration.

-The ratio of following accommodation types was analyzed:
+The ratio of the following accommodation types was analyzed:
 - 'Entire home/apt'
 - 'Private room'
 - 'Shared room']